AbdelRahman Mansour: Career

-Abdelrahman became an active blogger with "Kulina Layla (We are all Layla)", a feminist initiative that provided Arab women with an electronic platform to counter conservative voices in mainstream social media.
+AbdelRahman became an active blogger with "Kolena Laila (We are all Layla)", a feminist initiative that provided Arab women with an electronic platform to counter conservative voices in mainstream social media.
 He worked to expand the platform, introducing it in Morocco and Saudi Arabia.

 In 2009, he began collaborating with Wael Ghonim to moderate and manage the online page of Mohamed Elbaradei, who had returned to Egypt the same year.
 After the tragic death of Khalid Saeed, the two online activists started the Facebook page "We Are All Khaled Saeed".

 Involvement in the Egyptian Revolution of 2011

-In 2010, Abdelrahman and Wael Ghonim founded the Facebook page, "We Are All Khaled Saeed", to commemorate the death of Khaled Saeed, a young Egyptian who was tortured to death by police in Alexandria in the same year.
-They utilized the page, with up to 3,000,000 followers, to mobilize for anti-government and anti-torture protests on 25 January.
-On 14 January, Abdelrahman conducted a survey on the page to test the waters, asking members if they would follow in the footsteps of Tunisians and take to the streets on 25 January.
+In 2010, AbdelRahman and Wael Ghonim founded the Facebook page, "We Are All Khaled Saeed", to commemorate the death of Khaled Saeed, a young Egyptian who was tortured to death by police in Alexandria in the same year.
+They utilized the page, with up to 3,000,000 followers, to mobilize for antigovernmental and anti-torture protests on 25 January.
+On 14 January, AbdelRahman conducted a survey on the page to test the waters, asking members if they would follow in the footsteps of Tunisians and take to the streets on 25 January.
 Enough enthusiasm poured prompting him and Wael to generate an online event entitled: 25 يناير ثورة على التعذيب والفساد والظلم والبطالة (January 25: Revolution against Torture, Corruption, Unemployment and Injustice).
 This first call to protests was soon picked up by many other activists.
-Both Abdelrahman and Wael collaborated anonymously with other activists on-the-ground to plan the locations for the protests.
+Both AbdelRahman and Wael collaborated anonymously with other activists on-the-ground to plan the locations for the protests.

 The page was also influential in organizing innovative activities such as the Silent Stands and the Police Communication Campaign.

-In the aftermath of the Arab Spring uprising in Egypt, Abdelrahman criticized the country's Islamists for their misrule; mainly "marginalizing other political forces" and sidelining youth groups.
+In the aftermath of the Arab Spring uprising in Egypt, AbdelRahman criticized the country's Islamists for their misrule; mainly "marginalizing other political forces" and sidelining youth groups.
 He also criticized young activists, or revolutionaries, for their lack of political engagement and failing to develop a political platform that builds on their protest demands.